jepstein-eagle/adaptable/packages/plugins/README.md

 Designed for when AdapTable will be used on a desktop also running the [Glue42](https://glue42.com/) desktop.

-This plugin leverages many of the powerful features of Glue42 to offer users additional options such as Audited, Validated 2 way export between AdapTable and Excel.
+This plugin leverages many of the powerful features of Glue42 to offer users additional options such as Audited, Validated 2-way data export between AdapTable and Excel.

+## Finsemble Plugin

+Designed for when AdapTable is used in conjunction with [Finsemble](https://www.chartiq.com/finsemble/).

 ## Demo